JulienPalard/wicd/README.md

 Wicd was previously hosted on [launchpad](https://launchpad.net/wicd), so it was a bazar repository.
-I first migrated the repository from bazar to git.
-I'm now working on `wicd-curses`, which is already usable in python3 at this stage, any feedback welcome.
+I first migrated the repository from bazar to git. wicd-daemon and wicd-curses are now working on Python 3, any feedback welcome.

 # Original README